lxc/incus/cmd/generate-config/README.md

 # Usage

-    $ incus-doc -h
+    $ generate-config -h
-    Usage of incus-doc:
+    Usage of generate-config:
     -e value
         Path that will be excluded from the process